Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Bunker Hill Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Evaluation Data Sources: K-2 Math Progress Monitoring (Baseline Year)
+Evaluation Data Sources: End of Year (EOY) K-2 Math Progress Monitoring

 Strategy's Expected Result/Impact: Instruction will be aligned to student needs.

-Strategy's Expected Result/Impact: Collaboration and data analysis will support instruction will be aligned to student learning needs.
+Strategy's Expected Result/Impact: Collaboration and data analysis will support instruction and will be aligned to student learning needs.

 Funding Sources: - 199 PIC 11 - Instructional Services - $500

-Performance Objective 7 - ADVANCED COURSES
+Performance Objective 8 - ADVANCED COURSES

 Goals